-Now that you know the benefits of call monitoring and different ways to monitor call quality, the question is – how do you implement it systematically?
+Now that you know the benefits and different ways to monitor call quality, the question is – how do you implement it systematically?

 We list call quality monitoring best practices in this section that you can follow to ensure your monitoring activities yield results.

 You can hire Quality Analysts to work full-time on call monitoring or hire a third party to examine your call center’s performance on different metrics.